 4. Disable IPv6

-Disabling IPv6 is known to help in fixing RDP connectivity issues in Windows 10/11.
+Disabling IPv6 is known to help in fixing RDP connectivity issues.

-1. Type Network Connections in the search bar and click on Network Connections Control Panel in the search results.
+1. Type Network Connections in the search bar > click on View Network Connections Control Panel entry in the search results.

-2. On Network Connections screen, right-click on your Wi-Fi Network and click on Properties.
+2. On Network Connections screen, right-click on your Wi-Fi Network and select Properties in the drop-down menu.

-3. On the next screen, uncheck Internet Protocol Version 6 (TCP/IPv6) option and click on OK to save this setting.
+3. On the next screen, uncheck the little box next to Internet Protocol Version 6 (TCP/IPv6)

 5. Disable Custom Scaling